EduardoCamargoMarin/Snitcher/README.md

 Snitcher is a script that keeps the local network in check, and if any devices or network access goes offline, it will send a message to your telegram.

 # Important
-- Download just the Launcher, so it can create a shortcut with the icon configured.
+- Download just the Launcher, so it can create a shortcut with the icon configured and a path to use the .xlsx to import data from the devices you want to monitor.

 # How to use
  - Create a Telegram Bot by talking to @BotFather